 There is currently no public market for our common stock.
-A condition to the distribution is the listing on the NYSE of our common stock.
+Our common stock has been approved for listing on the New York Stock Exchange under the symbol "HI."
 Original Hillenbrand's common stock will continue to trade on the New York Stock Exchange; however, in connection with Original Hillenbrand's name change to Hill-Rom Holdings, Inc., Original Hillenbrand intends to change its trading symbol from "HB" to "HRC."
 We expect that this change in trading symbol will take effect on the first trading day following the distribution date.
-We have applied to have our common stock listed on the New York Stock Exchange under the symbol "HI."